You can now support New Car Spin with a gift

 - Donate: Using any of the following links to send your cryptocurrency gift to the New Car Spin wallet.

-To donate crypto coin, you must first have a digital wallet.
+, you must first have a digital wallet.
 Digital wallets are used to store cryptocurrency, and they are also used to move coins between two parties.
 There are two types of wallets, sometimes called "hot" and "cold," which are terms for "online" and "offline."

 "Hot" or online wallets are prone to hacking, so if you have a hefty value stored in your wallet, it's at risk to hackers.